 - In 1986, the first Golden Apple Awards ceremony broadcast the exceptional work of 10 Chicago-area teachers.

 - In 1989, Golden Apple launched the Scholars of Illinois program for pre-service teachers and the Science Workshop for veteran teachers.

 - In 1993, Illinois Governor Jim Edgar approved legislation expanding the Golden Apple Scholars of Illinois program statewide, supporting tuition assistance for a larger group of Scholars.
 The annual Scholar class size grew from 15 to 60 Scholars.

 - In 1997, Golden Apple held the first annual CORE (Center for Ongoing Renewal and Enrichment) professional development conference for teaching Scholars.

 - In I998, Golden Apple introduced alternative teacher certification to Illinois through legislation.
 The Golden Apple Teacher Education (GATE) program helped more than 400 mid-career adults become teachers before transitioning to a consultancy to other alternative certification programs in 2007.

 - In 2001, Golden Apple’s annual Scholar class size reached 100, and the program was among 15 nationwide finalists for the Innovation in Government award.

-- In 2010, Golden Apple launched the Inquiry Science Institute, a two-year program to transform science instruction in cohorts of CPS partner schools.
+- In 2010, Golden Apple launched the STEM Institute, a two-year program to transform science instruction in cohorts of CPS partner schools.

 If you’d like to learn more, you can download our Golden Apple Transforming Teachers and Teaching brochure.